AY2425S2-CS2103T-F14-3/tp/docs/UserGuide.md

 ```

 **Key behaviors**:
-* All details except tags are mandatory
+* All fields except tags are mandatory
 * A candidate is considered a duplicate if they share the same email as an existing candidate.
 * Email must follow these rules:
     - Before @: Must start/end with letters/numbers and can contain (+, ., -) in between